Company formation services in Luxembourg

 General overview

-Luxembourg is a Constitutional Monarchy, a Parliamentary Democracy and a prominent financial centre.
-The country is a member of the Benelux Economic Union and was one of the founding members of the European Union.
-With an area of 2586 km² (999 sqm), Luxembourg is more than 10 times smaller than neighboring Belgium, or slightly smaller than the U.S. state of Rhode Island.
+Luxembourg is a Constitutional Monarchy and a Parliamentary Democracy, and it holds a prominent position as a financial center.
+The nation is a member of the Benelux Economic Union and was among the founding countries of the European Union.
+With a land area of 2,586 km² (approximately 999 square miles), Luxembourg is more than ten times smaller than its neighboring country, Belgium, and slightly smaller than the U.S. state of Rhode Island.

-Luxembourg’s reputation is as a trustworthy political and economic partner.
-The economic policy of Luxembourg is characterised by the highly professional and dynamic spirit of the country.
+Luxembourg is known for its reputation as a reliable political and economic partner.
+The nation’s economic policy is marked by its highly professional and dynamic spirit.

-A highly competitive tax regime, strict banking secrecy laws and international business environment have also made Luxembourg one of the leading locations for corporate headquarters and a highly suitable jurisdiction for holding companies.
-These holding companies are often very advantageous from a structural, administrative, financial and fiscal point of view.
-Insurance, private pension funds, securitisation and venture capital investment vehicles also represent a large part of the financial sector and as a result have increasingly become a main source of employment.
+The country’s highly competitive tax regime, stringent banking secrecy laws, and international business environment have established Luxembourg as a prime location for corporate headquarters and a favorable jurisdiction for holding companies.
+These holding companies offer numerous structural, administrative, financial, and fiscal advantages.
+Additionally, insurance, private pension funds, securitization, and venture capital investment vehicles play a substantial role in the financial sector and have become key sources of employment.

-The country is a representative democracy in the form of a constitutional monarchy headed by the Grand Duke Henri.
-The role of the Duke, however, is largely ceremonial.
-In practice the country is governed by the Cabinet of Ministers who exercise the executive power and by the Parliament which represents the legislative power in Luxembourg.
-The Cabinet of Ministers includes the Prime Minister, who serves as head of government.
-The Prime Minister is the leader of the political party or coalition of parties having the most seats in Parliament, known as the Chamber of Deputies.
-The members of the Chamber of Deputies are elected to a 5-year term.
-A second body, the Council of State (Conseil d’Etat), is composed of 21 ordinary citizens appointed by the Grand Duke, which advises the Chamber of Deputies in the drafting of legislation.
-However, the Council’s opinions have no binding effect.
+Luxembourg is a representative democracy operating as a constitutional monarchy under the rule of Grand Duke Henri, although the Grand Duke’s role is primarily ceremonial.
+The country is practically governed by the Cabinet of Ministers, responsible for the executive power, and the Parliament, representing the legislative authority in Luxembourg.
+The Cabinet of Ministers includes the Prime Minister, who serves as the head of government.
+The Prime Minister leads the political party or coalition of parties with the most seats in Parliament, known as the Chamber of Deputies.
+Members of the Chamber of Deputies are elected to five-year terms.
+The Council of State (Conseil d’Etat), composed of 21 ordinary citizens appointed by the Grand Duke, advises the Chamber of Deputies in the development of legislation, although the Council’s opinions are not legally binding.

-The Grand Duchy is administratively divided into three districts, which are in turn divided into Cantons, Communes and Municipalities.
-Communes are administrative authorities possessing legal personality and administrating their patrimony.
-A Communal Council (Conseil Communal) is directly elected by the inhabitants.
-A Commune is administered by the mayor and the alderman (Collège des bourgmestres et échevins) chosen from the Communal councillors.
+Administratively, the Grand Duchy is divided into three districts, which are further subdivided into Cantons, Communes, and Municipalities.
+Communes are administrative authorities with legal status, managing their assets.
+A Communal Council (Conseil Communal) is directly elected by the inhabitants, and the Commune is administered by the mayor and aldermen (Collège des bourgmestres et échevins) selected from the Communal councilors.

 The People

-The population of the Grand Duchy is of approximately 645,000 inhabitants (in 2022).
-The Luxembourgers are generally fluent in French, German and English in addition to their mother tongue, Luxembourgish.
-French is frequently used as the administrative and business language, although German and English are also quite common in business circles.
+The population of the Grand Duchy totals approximately 645,000 inhabitants as of 2022.
+Luxembourgers are typically fluent in French, German, and English, in addition to their mother tongue, Luxembourgish.
+French is often the administrative and business language, although German and English are also widely used in business circles.

 Company registration

-Société à Responsabilité Limitée (SARL) – or the private limited liability company.
+Société à Responsabilité Limitée (SARL): This structure corresponds to the private limited liability company.

-Société en Nom Collectif (SENC) – considered to be a partnership, which may be formed by two or more persons all of whom are personally, jointly and indefinitely liable for the partnership’s debts.
-In principle, shares of an SENC are not normally transferable, though the articles of association may provide for departures from this rule.
+Société en Nom Collectif (SENC): This type of entity is considered a partnership, formed by two or more individuals, all of whom bear personal, joint, and indefinite liability for the partnership’s debts.
+Typically, shares of an SENC are not transferable, although exceptions can be provided for in the articles of association.

-Société en Commandite Simple (SECS) – or limited partnership, which is formed by one or more partners (the “general partners”) who are jointly and indefinitely liable for the partnership’s debts and by one or more “limited partners” whose liability, is limited to their contribution.
-Both SENC and SECS are not subject to tax in their own name, but to personal income tax which is payable by the partners to the extent of their share in the partnership’s income.
+Société en Commandite Simple (SECS): This structure is a limited partnership formed by one or more general partners who share joint and indefinite liability for the partnership’s debts, along with one or more limited partners whose liability is restricted to their initial contributions.
+Both SENC and SECS do not incur tax at the entity level; instead, personal income tax is levied on the partners based on their share in the partnership’s income.

-Société en Commandite par Actions (SCA) – or the partnership limited by shares.
-The SCA is comparable to the limited partnership (SECS), the only difference being that the limited partners’ shares are freely transferable.
+Société en Commandite par Actions (SCA): The SCA is akin to the limited partnership (SECS), with the sole difference being that the shares of limited partners are freely transferable.

 Particulars Société Anonyme (SA) |